In this guide, we discuss whether renewable energy might make electricity cheaper, or more expensive.

 – Carbon intensity of electricity production (in terms of grams of CO2 emitted per kWh produced)

-– And, level of air pollution/air quality (in terms of the amount of small particulate matter in the air)
+– Level of air pollution is (in terms of the amount of small particulate matter in the air)

-In States where renewable energy might be linked to higher electricity prices in a particular State (or a country), these States may want a guarantee that the renewable energy is leading to lower CO2 emissions from electricity and also lower air pollution levels, as a tradeoffs for the higher electricity prices
+Additionally, in States where renewable energy might be linked to higher electricity prices in a particular State, these States may want to know that the additional cost they are paying for renewable energy is leading to lower CO2 emissions and air pollution levels, as a tradeoffs for the higher electricity prices they are paying.

 What We Generally Found

-They have one of the highest renewable energy % shares for electricity production, but higher than average electricity prices, and poor air quality in several parts of the State (although other sectors and activities are likely responsible for the air quality)
+California has one of the highest renewable energy % shares for electricity production, but higher than average electricity prices, and poor air quality in several parts of the State (although other sectors and activities might be responsible for the air quality, such as the transport sector)

 Having said that, their CO2 emissions from electricity production are lower than average, which means they may be benefiting from lower greenhouse gas emissions